nice-game-hints/deponia-doomsday/07-porta-fisco/100-4d-glasses.md

 Yeah, that would've been unrealistic.
 Who else would enjoy the gum?

 # Dean?
 Nicotine gum that is.

+# Nicotine gum?
 Put the gum into the ashtray.
 It becomes nicotine chewing gum.
 Give it to Dean.

 # Glue!
 Yes, take the glue and glue the glasses together.